What Is a CV? Meaning + Examples

 case manager example resume

-• Useful for applying to any role in the U.S.
+• Useful for applying to any role in the U.S. and in many international countries

-• Summarizes your work history and relevant skills.
+• Summarizes your work history and relevant skills

-• Usually consists of 1-2 pages.
+• Usually consists of one to two pages

-• Focuses on five main sections: contact information, summary, work experience, skills and education.
+• Focuses on five main sections: contact information, summary, work experience, skills, and education

 If a resume sounds better suited to your needs, check out our Resume Builder, which will create a fully customized resume tailored to your job’s specifications.